Arista Networks Inc Earnings - Q1 2026 Analysis & Highlights

 • Industry Trends and Dynamics

-• Scale-out deployments show strong momentum with greater than 100 cumulative customers in 800-gigabit Ethernet deployments, with expectation of 1.6 terabits addition in 2027 at production scale.
+• Arista has greater than 100 cumulative customers to-date in 800-gigabit Ethernet deployments, with expectation of 1.6 terabits addition in 2027 at production scale.

 • Competitive Landscape

-• The company is one of the few vendors able to offer the same set of products, common operating system, and management suite across front-end and back-end infrastructure, providing cost and design advantages.
+• Arista is one of the few vendors who can offer the same set of products and common operating system across front end and back end, lowering costs for customers and simplifying their design process.

-• Net Promoter Score improved from 87 to 89 ratings, translating to 94% customer approval and reflecting lowest security vulnerabilities in the tech industry.
+• Arista's Net Promoter Score improved from 87 to 89 ratings, translating to 94% customer approval.

 • Macroeconomic Environment

-• Wafer fabrication facility shortages are affecting every chip, not just memory as previously thought.
+• Wafer fabrication facility shortages are affecting every chip, not just memory as initially thought.

-• Tariffs and memory costs represent secondary drivers of gross margin pressure depending on the quarter and deferred revenue movements.
+• Tariffs and memory costs are secondary drivers of gross margin pressure, depending on the quarter and how deferred revenue is moving.

 • Growth Opportunities and Strategies

-• Scale-up mode represents a new entry opportunity for Arista in 2027 and beyond, involving work with customers to build AI racks with fast interconnects using co-packaged copper or open co-packaged optics.
+• Scale-up mode using ESUN (Ethernet for scale-up networking specifications) will be a new entry for Arista in 2027 and beyond, working with customers to build AI racks with fast interconnects for co-packaged copper or open co-packaged optics.

-• Neocloud customers represent an underappreciated but important sector, with customers leveraging Arista's design expertise, EOS expertise, and family of 22 AI products.
+• Neocloud is an underappreciated but very important sector, as these customers lean on Arista's design expertise, EOS expertise, and family of 22 AI products.

 • Financial Guidance and Outlook

-• AI fabric revenue goal raised from $3.25 billion to $3.5 billion for 2026, more than doubling AI sales annually.
+• AI fabric revenue target increased from $3.25 billion to $3.5 billion, more than doubling AI sales annually.

 • Campus revenue goal maintained at $1.25 billion for 2026.

-• Gross margin guidance for fiscal year 2026 remains at 62% to 64%, inclusive of mix and anticipated supply chain cost increases for memory and silicon.
+• Gross margin guidance for fiscal year 2026 reiterated at 62% to 64%, inclusive of mix and anticipated supply chain cost increases for memory and silicon.

 • Operating margin outlook remains at approximately 46% for the fiscal year, with tax rate expected at 21.5%.

-• Deferred revenue balance reached $6.2 billion, up from $5.37 billion in prior quarter, with product deferred revenue increasing approximately $643 million, reflecting extended qualification cycles of 6 to 8 quarters for new products.
+• Deferred revenue balance reached $6.2 billion, up from $5.37 billion in the prior quarter, with product deferred revenue increasing approximately $643 million versus last quarter.